adjacentlink/emex/emex.md

 10:54:59.221 INFO: main thread waiting
 ```

-While the Daemon and Client may be executed together on the same host,
+emexd (server) and emex (client) are written generally to run on separate
-the primary use case is to run the Daemon on a headless, CPU rich
+hosts where (primary use case) the server is a headless, CPU rich machine.
-server with Clients connecting from other hosts.
+Frequently though they are run on the same machine.

 `emexd` listens for clients on port 49901 by default.
 Additionally,
 each EMOE container opens endpoints from a pool of ports allocated to
 the controlling `emexd` via configuration (`allowed-host-ports`) - the
 default range for these is [9000, 9999].
 Currently each EMOE requires
-4 ports.
+a minimum of 4 ports.

 Firewall rules may need to be changed to allow client/server
 transactions on these ports.
 See [Troubleshooting Notes](#troubleshooting-notes)